dlernerg/The-increased-ecological-niche-of-dual/README.md

    This script conducts the phylogenetic analyses observed in figure 1 (phylogenetic map plotting, MPD and delta statistics), using the preprocessed data from `rogetal_1.R` file.

 3. **rogetal_3.R**:
    This script runs the biome overlap data observed in Figure 2.
-It uses the cleaned data and `names_biome.RData` and `wwf_simple.b.RData` to generate binomial and poisson models of the occupided space for each of the mycorrhizal associating tree species groups.
+It uses the cleaned data and `names_biome.csv` and `wwf_simple.b.geojson` to generate binomial and poisson models of the occupided space for each of the mycorrhizal associating tree species groups.

 4. **rogetal_4.R**:
    This script performs the final analysis of the paper (Figure 3) - an analysis on the niche space.
 It combines the data generated in rogetal_1.R with environmental data from WorldClim data (Hijmans et al. 2015) and Olsen P data (McDowell et al. 2023).

 5. **rogetal_5_sims2**
    This script performs the simulations of the paper.
-One needs to run rogetal_3.R before running the simulations, and load the confirmed and unconfirmed model summary dataframes as "model_unconfirmed" and "model_confirmed".
+It uses the ouptut from rogetal_3.R with either the generated confirmed and unconfirmed model summary dataframes "model_confirmed" and "model_unconfirmed", respectively.

 ### Data Files